Covid19 and the Delta Variant: What N95 mask to buy?Diana Bielawska

 N95 Vs N99 Masks

 The N95 mask is certified to remove at least 95% of non-oil-based particles from the air you breathe.
 In comparison, the n99 mask removes 99% of harmful particles from the air.
-While the N99 provides more protection, the N95 offers more breathability and airflow and is a couple of dollars cheaper that the N99 mask.
+While the N99 provides more protection, the N95 offers more breathability and airflow and is a couple of dollars cheaper than the N99 mask.

 N95 Vs Kn95 Masks

 The main difference between N95 face masks and the kn95 mask is the country regulating the approval, testing, and quality standards of the face masks.
-N95 mask is the standard for protection for COVID-19 and healthcare workers in the United States.
-At the same time, the KN95 face masks is the standard for China.
+The N95 mask is the standard for protection for COVID-19 and healthcare workers in the United States.
+At the same time, the KN95 face masks are the standard for China.
 They are similar, yet with small differences in airflow and particle filtration testing requirements.